carla-day/ServiceNow-Data-Visualization/Readme.md

 what categories seem to be doing well.

 ## Executing program
-To start, you must have python version 3 installed and pip
+To start, you must have python version 3 installed and pip 4 Also, the Service Now instance cannot be in hibernation.
+If it is, please email me to wake it up.
 ###### Use this link to install pip https://www.geeksforgeeks.org/how-to-install-pip-on-windows/

 Once pip is installed we must install the libraries and framework we will use